Executive resume writing

 What does an executive engagement cost?

 Every executive engagement is bespoke — pricing depends on level, complexity, the documents required, and turnaround.
 We'll provide a custom quote after the discovery call.
-As context, executive engagements typically include a resume, a one-page pitch, a LinkedIn profile, and sometimes a tailored selection criteria response.
+As context, executive engagements typically include a CV, a one-page pitch, a LinkedIn profile, and sometimes a tailored selection criteria response or biographical CV for Board work.

 How long does it take?

-Two weeks from discovery call to final draft is typical for an executive engagement.
-The first hour is the deepest interview most clients have ever had about their career.
-Drafts come back within a week, and we revise iteratively until the document reads exactly the way you'd want a Chair to read it.
+Two to three weeks from discovery call to final draft is typical for an executive engagement.
+The consult itself is the deepest interview most clients have ever had about their career.
+Drafts arrive within a week of the consult, and we revise iteratively within a 21-day window until the document reads exactly the way you'd want a Chair to read it.

-Yes — non-executive director roles, advisory board appointments, and chair positions.
-The document for a board candidacy reads differently from an executive resume; the emphasis shifts from operational accomplishment to governance contribution, sector judgement, and the value you bring to deliberation.
+Yes — non-executive director roles, advisory Board appointments, and Chair positions.
+The document for a Board candidacy reads differently from an executive resume; the emphasis shifts from operational accomplishment to governance contribution, sector judgement, and the value you bring to deliberation.
+We handle Board CVs and biographical CVs as a distinct practice.

 What if we're not the right fit?